Remodeling for Multigenerational Living

 Many theories exist; here’s a few:

-4. Seniors, who are living longer, need help with daily living.
-A report from Genworth Financial found that assisted living can cost nearly $44,000 a year.
+Seniors, who are living longer, need help with daily living.
+A report from Genworth Financial found that assisted living can cost more than $44,000 a year.

 Multigenerational Remodeling Considerations